 What is “Nursing Home Level of Care” (NFLOC)?

-Physical Functional Ability
+1) Physical Functional Ability

-One’s ability (or inability) to complete day to day activities, called activities of daily living (ADLs) are very often taken into account.
-These are basic activities that a person must complete on a daily basis in order to take care of oneself.
-These activities include bathing and personal hygiene, putting clothes on and taking them off, using the toilet and cleaning up after oneself, mobility / transferring (walking from one room to another, getting out of bed and into a chair), and eating.
-In addition, instrumental activities of daily living (IADLs) may also be taken into account.
-These activities do not necessarily need to be done on a daily basis, but are necessary to live independently.
-Examples include shopping for groceries and other essentials, meal preparation, housecleaning, laundry, medication management, and paying the bills.
+One’s ability (or inability) to complete day to day activities, called activities of daily living (ADLs), are commonly considered.
+These are basic activities that a person must complete on a daily basis to take care of oneself.
+These activities include bathing and personal hygiene, dressing and undressing oneself, using the toilet and cleaning up after oneself, mobility / transferring (walking from one room to another, getting out of bed and into a chair), and eating.
+Take an online ADL assessment here.

-Health Issues / Medical Needs
+2) Health Issues / Medical Needs

 One’s health, or medical needs, are also frequently considered when determining if a senior meets a nursing home level of care.
 Examples includes needing assistance with injections, catheter care, and intravenous (put into a vein) medications.

 Behavioral issues, also commonly seen in persons with dementia, particularly in the mid-late stage of the disease, may also be taken into account when determining if an individual meets a nursing home level of care.
-Examples of such behaviors may be frequent wandering from the home and becoming lost, impulsiveness, and aggressiveness (physical, sexual, verbal).
+Examples of such behaviors include frequent wandering from the home and becoming lost, impulsiveness, and aggressiveness (physical, sexual, verbal).